Review: Yes, I'm Obsessed With Mario Kart Tour? And? - The Mac Observer

-I’ve always been a fan of Mario Kart on the PlayStation.
+I’ve always been a fan of Mario Kart.
 (True story – my friends and I have been known to hold parties based around a drinking game version.
 I’m not very good.
 It gets messy.)
 I was, therefore, pretty excited to learn about Nintendo bringing a version of the game to the iPhone.

 Classic Courses and Characters